Water supply and sanitation in Yemen: Water resources

-With renewable water resources of only 125 cubic meters per capita/year Yemen is one of the most water-scarce countries in the world.
-This level is less than one tenth of the threshold for water stress, which is defined at 1,700 cubic meters per capita/year.
-Total water demand of 3,400 million cubic metres per year exceeds renewable resources of 2,500 million cubic metres per year, thus leading to a steady decline in groundwater levels, varying between 1 m per year in the Tuban-Abyan area and 6–8 m per year in the Sana’a basin.
-Today, there are between 45,000 and 70,000 wells in Yemen, the majority of which are under private control.
-No one can be certain of the exact number, as almost all were drilled without license.
-Agriculture takes the lion's share of Yemen's water resources, sucking up almost 90 percent, and it is estimated that khat production accounts for 37 percent of all water used in irrigation.
+With renewable water resources of only 80 cubic meters per capita/year Yemen is one of the most water-scarce countries in the world.
+This level is far below the threshold for water stress, which is defined at 1,700 cubic meters per capita/year.
+Water demand continues to dramatically exceed the renewable resources, thus leading to a steady decline in groundwater levels, varying between 1 m per year in the Tuban-Abyan area and 6–8 m per year in the Sana’a basin.
+Today, there are between 45,000 and 70,000 unregulated wells in Yemen, the majority are under private control, most of which were drilled without license.
+Agriculture takes the main share of Yemen's water resources, using nearly 84 percent, and it is estimated that khat production accounts for 30 percent of all water used in irrigation.

-Furthermore, climate change has apparently led to a reduction in the level of rainfall.
-For example, in Sana'a the average rainfall has declined by one sixth from 240mm (average 1932–1968) to 200mm (1969–1982) and 180mm (1983–2000).
+Furthermore, climate change has significantly increased rainfall variability and accelerated extreme weather patterns across Yemen.
+For example, in Sana'a the average rainfall declined by one sixth from 240mm (average 1932–1968) to 200mm (1969–1982) and 180mm (1983–2000).
+Current global climate models indicate a shift to more intense, unpredictable rain events.
+This climate fragility is characterized by longer, hotter dry periods alternating with destructive flash floods, which might harm local traditional water infrastructure rather than filling the country's depleted aquifers.